spinnaker/spinnaker/experimental/docker-compose/README.md

 ## Launch Spinnaker via Docker Compose

-Now that everything is set up, you should switch to using the spinnakergcp docker machine: ``` eval "$(docker-machine env spinnakergcp)" ```
+Now that everything is set up, you should switch to using the spinnakerremote docker machine: ``` eval "$(docker-machine env spinnakerremote)" ```

-Launch docker-compose using the remote configuration and the remote host ip: ``` DOCKER_IP=`docker-machine ip spinnakergcp` docker-compose -f docker-compose.yml -f docker-compose.remote.yml up -d  ```
+Launch docker-compose using the remote configuration and the remote host ip: ``` DOCKER_IP=`docker-machine ip spinnakerremote` docker-compose -f docker-compose.yml -f docker-compose.remote.yml up -d  ```

-Once you have completed the above configuration, you should be able to resolve the Spinnaker web application from your local workstation: ```DOCKER_IP=`docker-machine ip spinnakergcp` && open http://$DOCKER_IP:9000```
+Once you have completed the above configuration, you should be able to resolve the Spinnaker web application from your local workstation: ```DOCKER_IP=`docker-machine ip spinnakerremote` && open http://$DOCKER_IP:9000```

 ## Removing Docker Machine Environment

 If you no longer want an instance of Spinnaker running on your GCP account, remember to disable your docker machine instance by typing:

-`docker-machine rm spinnakergcp`
+`docker-machine rm spinnakerremote`

 This will not remove any instances deployed by Spinnaker, only the docker compose services that were deployed.